gabeklein/expressive-mvc/README.md

   With Models, you can <code>use()</code> simple classes to power your UI. <br/>
   Built-in hooks manage renders for you, as needed, for any data.<br/>
-  When properties update, your components will too.<br/>
+  When properties change, your components will too.<br/>
 </p>

 <br/>

 <h1 id="overview-section">Overview</h1>

-With Expressive, create and use simple classes to control your components, via built-in hooks.
+Expressive allows for the creation and use of classes to define logic for components, via built-in hooks.

-When certain methods on a **Model** are used within a component **(a View)**, an instance is either created or found for its use.
+When the methods on a **Model** are used within a component **(a View)**, an instance is either created or found for its use.
 By watching what values are used on first render, the hook itself **(a Controller)** can keep in sync with them.

 This behavior combines with actions, computed properties, events, and the component itself allowing for a [(real this time)](https://stackoverflow.com/a/10596138) **M**odel-**V**iew-**C**ontroller development pattern within React.